wonderingabout/PhoenixGo/README.md

 **PhoenixGo** is a Go AI program which implements the AlphaGo Zero paper "[Mastering the game of Go without human knowledge](https://deepmind.com/documents/119/agz_unformatted_nature.pdf)".
-It is also known as "BensonDarr" in FoxGo, "cronus" in CGOS, and the champion of "World AI Go Tournament 2018" held in Fuzhou China.
+It is also known as "BensonDarr" and "金毛测试" in FoxGo, "cronus" in CGOS, and the champion of "World AI Go Tournament 2018" held in Fuzhou China.

 If you use PhoenixGo in your project, please consider mentioning in your README.